henry7720/Table-Tennis-Simulator/README.md

 # Table Tennis Simulator Java Component
 This is a Java component which simulates game scores, with layered implementation classes.
 This was made for fun and as a project Ohio State CSE 2231.
+As a player, it's a fairly realistic generation for equally-skilled opponents.

 ## Requirements
 * Java JDK ≥ 8